How to handle Damaged, Defective, and Recalled Batteries

 Damaged, defective, or recalled lithium metal or lithium-ion batteries should never be placed in a regular Call2Recycle drop-off box.
 They must be placed into a specially protected DDR container.

 To arrange safe drop-off, find a Call2Recycle drop-off centre that accepts damaged batteries.
-You can do this by contacting Customer Service by phone at 1.888.224.9764 or by email to [email protected]
+You can do this by contacting Customer Service at [email protected] or by phone at 1.888.224.9764

 Our team will help locate the nearest drop-off location that accepts DDR batteries.
 Staff at the identified drop-off location will place the battery into a DDR container, for safe and compliant shipment to a recycler.